alnitak/flutter_flow_chart/README.md

 # Flutter Flow Chart

 A package that let you draw a flow chart diagram with different kind of customizable elements.
-Diagrams can be save for later use.
+Dashboards can be saved for later use.

 ![Image](https://github.com/alnitak/flutter_flow_chart/blob/main/images/flowchart.gif)